Kalyvara/NXTheme-CHROMA/README.md

 ## Chroma?

-Well, the default color scheme of this theme is B&W, but it also offers alternative color variants, so I think "Chroma" conveys well that idea.
+Well, the default color scheme of this theme is B&W (or so I decided it to be), but it also offers alternative color variants, so I think "Chroma" conveys well that idea.
 Also, I'm an unoriginal individual that come up with lame names for my projects.

 ## Features